Library: Policy

 (b) The worker completes Form 08TW003E, Interagency Referral and Information, to refer adult applicants to a designated provider to conduct the SASSI.

 (1) When the client's SASSI result is high probability, invalid, or high defense, and the client currently receives inpatient or outpatient substance abuse treatment, the client is not referred for further testing.
-Instead the worker requests a statement from the current treatment provider stating whether the client was clean for the past 30-calendar days.
+The worker requests a statement from the current treatment provider stating whether the client was clean for the past 30-calendar days.

 (2) When the client is not in treatment and the SASSI result is high probability, invalid, or high defense, the designated provider completes a chemical drug screen.